QMC-Cornell/shci/README.md

 We welcome help with extending the capabilities of Arrow.
 If interested, please contact Cyrus Umrigar <CyrusUmrigar@cornell.edu>, or a member of his research group.

 ## Input (config.json)

+Only the most important input variables are listed below.

 ### General
 * `n_up`, `n_dn` (required): number of up / down electrons.